marktennyson/chalice-mail/README.md

     context={}
     """
-    This package comes with the jinja2 based template rendering system. simpley use the 'render_template()' function to rend the html file.
+    This package comes with the jinja2 based template rendering system.
+    Simpley use the 'render_template()' function to rend the html file.
         'render_template()' functions takes the html file name as arguments and the context as well as.
     """